erjank/teaching/memory.md

     the Rye*, and get feedback on their critique from a teacher.

 3. They *apply what they've learned about feedback to themselves*.
-    At some point, they start critiquing their own work in real time (or nearly so) using the critical skills they've built up in steps 1 and
+    At some point, they start critiquing their own work in real time (or nearly so) using the critical skills they have now built up.
-    2. Doing this is so much faster than waiting for feedback from others that proficiency suddenly starts to take off.
+    Doing this is so much faster than waiting for feedback from others that proficiency suddenly starts to take off.

 A meta-study conducted in 2014 [[Macnamara2014](biblio.md#macnamara-deliberate)] found that